-- Students are being advised to send you a courtesy reminder about their test accommodations requests.
-The reminders may be to: extend their time on the online testing platform or to confirm their in-person or DSPS remote test request.
-Please note that these are courtesy reminders, and not required for the accommodation to be provided.
+- Students are advised to send their instructor additional courtesy reminders about their test accommodations requests.
+These reminders may be to: extend their time on the online testing platform or to confirm their DSPS in-person or remote test request.
+Please note that these are courtesy reminders and not required for the accommodation to be provided.

 - Learn how to set up extra time in Canvas here or in this short video tutorial

 - Plan to confirm test proctoring instructions and/or provide a copy of the test via

 your DSPS Online Faculty Portal at least 24 hrs prior and no later than midnight before

 THE DAY OF THE TEST/QUIZ: Be Available!

 - DSPS students are advised to contact their instructor and DSPS immediately if there are issues with the test settings BEFORE they attempt the test/quiz.
 Plan to make yourself readily available in case you need to be contacted to make time setting corrections.
 Depending on the reply turnaround time, flexibility with test due dates may be required.

 - DSPS Proctors may contact instructors with questions on behalf of the student, please reply as soon as possible to ensure students get an equitable testing experience.